stldo/ec2-node-nginx/README.md

 ### bin/update

-Update ports and global npm packages and clean unused packages.
+Update system packages and global npm packages and clean unused packages.

 ### bin/load {applicationName} {domainName} {sslCertificate}

 Load a new application into the EBS volume, with a basic deployment system. `{domainName}` must be a space separated list with the domain names that the server must listen to.
-If `{sslCertificate}` is set to true, `load` will look for a folder name normalized from `{domainName}` and inside `/mnt/node/ssl/` for a certificate.
+If `{sslCertificate}` is set to true, `load` will look for a folder name normalized from `{domainName}` inside `/mnt/node/ssl/` for a certificate.
 If a certificate is not found, a new one will be generated using Certbot.

 ### bin/ssl {domainName}